By Kira Mudge

 Sixty-five percent of Americans contribute to charitable organizations, yet church contributions are on the decline.
 People are giving; they just aren’t giving to you.
 Why?

-Why is it only 20% of church attendees are contributing financially to the church?
+Why is it only 20 percent church attendees are contributing financially to the church?
 That’s only 1 out of 5 families.
 This is alarming.
-But what’s even more alarming is that of the 20% contributing anything, only 3% are giving something in relation to their income (say 10%).
+But what’s even more alarming is that of the 20 percent contributing anything, only 3 percent are giving something in relation to their income (say 10 percent).

 Why?
-Why is it 97% of church attendees are giving more to the cable company than the mission of God?
+Why is it 97 percent of church attendees are giving more to the cable company than the mission of God?
 Giving is a biblical teaching.
 Why are so many missing the lesson?
 Could the answer simply be that we aren’t effectively communicating it?

 Instead of passing buckets to maintain momentum, we need to engage with the spirit and start growing generosity in our members.
 People cannot get excited about paying the electric bill.
 We need to show them their funds matter for more.
 We need to show them they are partnering alongside us in God’s mission.
 We need to inspire them to participate with us.
 We need to talk about giving.
 And, then we need to make it easy for them to join.